I5UCC/VRC-ASL_Gestures/README.md

 # FAQ

-- When are you gonna fix {add issue here}?
-  - Whenever I have time for it.
-I also have a life of my own and cant always work on my other projects.
-This is something I did in my spare time to provide for free and its gonna stay like that of course.
-Please keep that in mind.
-Problems with the Index version of the controllers are gonna be updated faster then the GeneralVR ones, as I currently only own an Index.
 - Why cant people see my signs sometimes?
   - Only people who have your avatar shown or Custom animations enabled in Safety-settings are able to see the additional signs, make sure that is the case.
 - The animations don't fit my Avatar.